 Authentication and Authorization

-Once you have created a user on the environment, you can return to the portal and reselect the environment for API calls.
+Once you have registered a user on the environment, you can return to the portal and reselect the environment for API calls.
 You may need to authenticate again from the portal, since the portal does not employ single sign-on with the target environments.

-The Apiture APIs create resources owned by your DevBank user, and the APIs return only the data associated with your DevBank identity.
+The Apiture Open APIs create resources owned by your DevBank user, and the APIs return only the data associated with your DevBank identity.
 All resources in the APIs are guarded by end-user entitlements.
 For example, each user can see their accounts, but not other peoples’ accounts.
 (However, co-owners and authorized signers can see their associated accounts.)

 Your Explorer API Key and Access Token